Interview for Medicine - Gateway to Medicine MBChB

 About your interview

-- There will be 5 stations lasting 6 minutes each.
-There will be a 1 minute break in between stations where you will have time to read the briefing material for the next task.
+There will be a short break in between each scenario where you will have time to read the briefing material for the next station before answering the questions.

-It's natural to want to share your experiences with others, however, we ask you not to discuss the specific topics or tasks at the stations with other applicants, school friends, or online.
-Although there is little evidence that knowing the station details in advance makes a difference to performance, we feel that the integrity of the system is better upheld if the topics and tasks of individual stations are confidential.
+It's natural to want to share your experiences with others.
+However, we ask you not to discuss the specific topics or tasks at the stations with other applicants, school friends, or online.
+We feel that the integrity of the system is better upheld if the topics and tasks of individual stations are confidential.
 We would appreciate your cooperation with this.

 On the day